linorobot/ros_dwm1000/README.md

 1. If you wish to fabricate the PCB, the Gerber files are included /hardware/pcb/fabricate.
 Seeedstudio's DRU for 2-layer board was used to verify the design.

-2. Download the Forked DWM1000 Arduino library https://github.com/grassjelly/arduino-dw1000 from Thotro.

-3. The DWM1000 Arduino library  uses random address for the anchors and doesn't support arbitrary addresses.
+2. The DWM1000 Arduino library  uses random address for the anchors and doesn't support arbitrary addresses.
-You need to edit https://github.com/grassjelly/arduino-dw1000/blob/master/src/DW1000Ranging.cpp#L164-L165 every time you upload the anchor codes to have unique address per anchor from:
+You need to edit https://github.com/grassjelly/ros_dwm1000/blob/master/hardware/firmware/anchor/lib/DW1000/DW1000Ranging.cpp#L166-L167 every time you upload the anchor codes to have unique address per anchor from:

     ```c++